binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Before we go any further, the community provided source and artefacts seem to work better (from an attackers perspective).
 This is how I set-up my work-flow:

-I didn't use a Kali Linux VM for this, because it is just easier to use a physical machine, so on my Mint machine, I:
+I didn't use a Kali Linux VM for this, because it is just easier to use a physical machine when you are inserting and removing USB holders continuously, so on my Mint machine, I:

 1. `cd /opt && mkdir usb-rubber-ducky && cd usb-rubber-ducky`
 2. `wget https://github.com/midnitesnake/USB-Rubber-Ducky/raw/master/Decode/ducky-decode.pl`
-3. Make it executible: `chmod u+x ducky-decode.pl`
+3. Make it executable: `chmod u+x ducky-decode.pl`
 4. `wget https://github.com/midnitesnake/USB-Rubber-Ducky/raw/master/Encoder/encoder.jar`
 5. Now put the supplied micro SD card into the USB holder and plug it into an empty USB port.
 Now we are ready to fill it with a payload.